 The Church of the Holy Sepulchre is a church in the Christian Quarter of the Old City of East Jerusalem.
 It contains, according to traditions dating back to the fourth century, the two holiest sites in Christianity: the site where Jesus was crucified, at a place known as Calvary or Golgotha, and Jesus’s empty tomb, where he was buried and resurrected.
 The tomb is enclosed by a 19th-century shrine called the Aedicula.
 The Status Quo, an understanding between religious communities dating to 1757, applies to the site.
 Within the church proper are the last four (or, by some definitions, five) stations of the Via Dolorosa, representing the final episodes of the Passion of Jesus.
 The church has been a major Christian pilgrimage destination since its creation in the fourth century, as the traditional site of the resurrection of Christ, thus its original Greek name, Church of the Anastasis (‘Resurrection’).
 Today, the wider complex around the Church of the Holy Sepulchre also serves as the headquarters of the Greek Orthodox patriarch of Jerusalem, while control of the church itself is shared among several Christian denominations and secular entities in complicated arrangements essentially unchanged for over 160 years, and some for much longer.
 The main denominations sharing property over parts of the church are the Greek Orthodox, Roman Catholic and Armenian Apostolic, and to a lesser degree the Coptic Orthodox, Syriac Orthodox and Ethiopian Orthodox. read more…

 Jerusalem stone (Meleke) is a lithologic type of white, coarsely-crystalline, thickly bedded-limestone found in the Judean Hills in Israel and the West Bank.
 It has been used in the traditional architecture of Jerusalem since ancient times, especially in Herodian architecture.
 Though it is often popularly referred to as Jerusalem stone, that phrase can refer to a number of different types of stone found and used in or associated with Jerusalem.
 Jerusalem stone is a name applied to various types of pale limestone, dolomite and dolomitic limestone, common in and around Jerusalem that have been used in building since ancient times.
 One of these limestones has been used in many of the region’s most celebrated structures, including the Western Wall.
 Jerusalem stone continues to be used in construction and incorporated in Jewish ceremonial art such as menorahs and seder plates.
 Limestone is used all over the world.
 The unique selling point is the mining area, the origins of which lie in the Palestinian old town of East Jerusalem.
-This unique selling point naturally also applies to other mining areas, e.g. for the Austin Stone from Austin, Texas or the Cotswold Stone from the British Cotswolds. read more…
+This unique selling point naturally also applies to other mining areas, e.g. for the Austin Stone from Austin, Texas, the Portland Stone from the Isle of Portland or the Cotswold Stone from the British Cotswolds. read more…